wikimedia/mediawiki-extensions-FileImporter/README.md

 (e.g. `s:de` to point from Wikimedia Commons to the German Wikisource), and optional for 1-level prefixes (e.g. `mw`, which always points to mediawiki.org).

+**FileImporterCommonsHelperServer** and **FileImporterCommonsHelperBasePageName** specify the location of CommonsHelper2-compatible rule sets that specify transfer rules and template migrations for individual source wikis.
+For example, with server and base page name set to `https://www.mediawiki.org/` and `Extension:FileImporter/Data/`, imports from en.wikipedia.org will be restricted by the rules specified in https://www.mediawiki.org/wiki/Extension:FileImporter/Data/en.wikipedia.
+See the later for a self-documenting example of such a rule set.
+Setting the server to an empty string turns the feature off.

 **FileImporterCommentForPostImportRevision** defines the text used for the edit summary of a post import revision.
 Default is `Imported with FileImporter from $1` where `$1` is the URL of the source file.